Ved-programmer/TypingPro/README.md

 - utility.py - repetetive code needed by files to execute the program

 - texts.py - contains information about the texts displayed for typing.

----

-# What Is This ?

-Typing Pro is a GUI application made with Python and Pygame.
-Made to improve your typing skills.
-This shows you relevant information like wpm, accuracy etc. That you can use to improve your typing speed.
-This can also be treated as a typing test.

 *-Thank you*